Getting started¶

 device-group

-You should see the following subscriber created:
+button you should see the subscriber created:

 8. Run the 5G simulation¶